Mondial language

-Mondial is an international auxiliary language created by the Swedish school principal Helge Heimer, in the 1940s.
+Mondial, not to be confused with Nov-Esperanto, is an international auxiliary language created by the Swedish school principal Helge Heimer, in the early 1940s.
 It received favourable reviews from several academic linguists but achieved little practical success.
 Grammars and dictionaries were published in Swedish, French, English, Italian, and German.

 Orthography

 Mondial uses 26 letters of the ISO basic Latin alphabet, where k and w only occur in proper nouns and loan words.